Healthcare who’s who

 Regulators and public voice

-DH health and care system infographic
+DHSC health and care system infographic

 The Department of Health’s interactive infographic for the health and care system provides a visual overview of the system: